dadario10/Data_Modeling_Project/README_example.md

 ## Purpose
  The aim of our study is to:
 * Extract, clean and pre-process data for models.
-* Build a machine learning model to predict whether an MLB runner will be able to successfully steal a base based on various aspects.
+* Build multiple machine learning models to predict selective stock market stocks spanning COVID-19 global pandemic and predict the 'bounce back' of the stock vs. actual prefromance of the selective stocks.
-* Build a ridge regression linear model to predict next BsR number (Base Running) for batters.
+* Compare each of the machine learning predictive models to the actual performance of the selected stocks.
-* Build a ridge regression linear model to predict next WAR number (Wins Above Replacement) for pitchers
+*
-* Use HTML, CSS and Flask to create a webpage and visualize models' prediction.
+* Use a Tableau HTML, CSS and Flask to create a webpage and visualize models' prediction.
 * Visualize previous baseball games.

 ## Technologies